Share On

 Temperature Considerations

-An older sheep resident, especially one who is underweight and has poor wool quality, could be more sensitive to the cold.
-Depending on your climate, you may need to provide an older sheep resident with a warmer living space in order to keep them comfortable.
+While sheep may be less sensitive to the cold than some other farmed animal species, a sheep resident who is underweight, has certain health conditions, and/or has poor wool quality could have a harder time staying warm.
+Depending on your climate, you may need to provide older residents with a warmer (but still properly ventilated!) living space in order to keep them comfortable.
 In some cases, additional bedding and the use of coats (described below) may be enough to keep residents warm.
 In other situations, a safe heat source, such as a ceramic heat panel, may be necessary.
 Be sure to keep all cords out of the reach of residents and to protect panels from being broken.
 Due to their increased risk of causing a fire, we recommend avoiding heat lamps whenever possible.
 Glass bulb heat lamps have proven especially dangerous and should absolutely be avoided.

-If necessary, coats can be a good way to help some older sheep residents stay comfortable in the winter.
-Always make sure the sheep’s hair/ wool is dry before fitting them with a coat.
-You must also make sure that it does not impede urination or accumulate urine- this is a common issue with male sheep wearing coats with belly straps.
-If the strap slips over the prepuce, it can cause serious issues such as Pizzle End Rot.
+If necessary, coats can be a good way to help some older residents stay comfortable in the winter.
+Always make sure the individual’s hair/wool is dry before fitting them with a coat.
+You must also make sure that the coat does not impede urination or accumulate urine – this is a common issue when male residents wear coats with belly straps.
+If the strap slips over the prepuce, it can become soaked in urine and can result in pizzle end rot.
 It’s good practice to check coats daily to ensure they are fitting properly and have not become wet.
 Be sure to replace a coat that has become wet, as this could result in the resident becoming chilled.
-Also, be aware that ill-fitting coats can pose a safety issue- coats that are too big could shift and become tangled around the individual.
+Also, be aware that ill-fitting coats can pose a safety issue – coats that are too big could shift and become tangled around the individual or can become caught on things in the environment.
 Removing and checking under the coat weekly will help ensure you aren’t missing any issues that are hiding under the coat such as weight loss, external parasites (lice love hiding under the warmth of a coat), or other issues.

-As a sheep resident ages, their activity level may decrease, especially if they have arthritis or another health condition that affects their mobility or stamina.
-If residents spend part of the year grazing in their outdoor space, be sure to consider how to make this easier for an older resident who may struggle to walk long distances.
-Ideally, older sheep should be housed in areas where they can access pastures without having to walk very far and without having to walk up a steep grade.
-Even if the outdoor space is large, an older resident with mobility or stamina issues may not feel the need to travel very far if they have adequate forage nearby.
-However, if some the rest of the flock is venturing further out in search of the best vegetation, you may find that an older resident chooses to follow them, regardless of whether or not they have pasture available in an area that is easier to access and regardless of the effort involved.
-In cases such as these, consider separating the individual with one or more close companions and provide them with a smaller pasture space that is easier to navigate.
+As a resident ages, their activity level may decrease, especially if they have arthritis or another health condition that affects their mobility or stamina.
+If residents spend part of the year foraging in their outdoor space, be sure to consider how to make this easier for an older resident who may struggle to walk long distances.
+Providing older sheep residents with an outdoor space that offers fresh vegetation that can be accessed without having to walk very far from their indoor space (and without having to walk over rough or steep terrain) can make foraging more accessible.
+This doesn’t mean that every older resident must be moved to a smaller or completely flat outdoor space.
+In some cases, an older resident with mobility or stamina issues who lives in a larger space may not feel the need to travel very far if they have adequate forage nearby.
+However, every individual and situation is unique.
+You may find that an older resident chooses to follow others further out, regardless of the effort involved, even if they have forage available in an area that is easier to access.
+For example, a sheep resident may not feel comfortable being left behind if the rest of the flock ventures out of visual range and may follow them even if they struggle to keep up.

 Make sure older residents have easy access to food, water, minerals, and shelter.
-Older sheep are more susceptible to extreme heat and cold and require extra care to ensure they don’t develop temperature-related health issues such as heat exhaustion or frostbite.
+Remember that older residents may be more susceptible to extreme heat and cold and require extra care to ensure they don’t develop temperature-related health issues such as heat exhaustion or hypothermia.
 It’s a good idea to check on older residents regularly throughout the day (and even more often during extreme weather) to ensure they are able to move themselves into an area that provides protection from the elements.
-You don’t want a situation where an older sheep resident finds themselves unable to rise and subsequently gets stuck in heavy precipitation, extreme temperatures, or intense sun.
+You don’t want a situation where an older resident finds themselves unable to rise and subsequently gets stuck in heavy precipitation, extreme temperatures, or intense sun.

-As sheep are flock animals, they typically form bonds with fellow sheep if raised alongside other members of their species.
+Sheep are flock animals who typically form strong bonds with fellow sheep if raised alongside other members of their species.
 As a result, living away from other sheep can be distressing.
 If you decide that it’s best to separate an older sheep resident from their flock, try to house them with at least one other sheep with whom they are bonded.
 If, for some reason, this is not possible, consider other residents who may be a good fit.
 You can read more about safe cohabitation considerations for sheep here.

 SOURCES: